smussenden/data-journalism-19-spring/instructor-notes/07-session-notes.md

     * Lots of reporting needed.
 You must work it to get full credit.
     * I'll be coming around to talk to you.
     * If none of you are thrilled with ideas, I have some ideas for you.
+  * Reminder: if you are struggling, set up time to come see me.
+I want to leave no one behind.
+Office hours - Monday and Thursday from 3-430.

 ## Excel Assignment 4 Review  - 25 minutes
   * Work from answer key and walk through step by step.